jaredsparta/Scraper-Project/README.md

     - This will allow the tests to run with the minimum number of dependencies and will avoid any packages that might ruin it

 <br>

+## Ansible to create the Deployment environment
+- We will make use of Ansible playbooks and run them on the vagrant machine as the controller